 Does internet affordability depend on a country’s GDP?

 Digital Quality of Life research found that there is no evident relationship between internet affordability and GDP per capita.
-For instance, Iran ranks low in terms of GDP per capita but has the 5th of the most affordable internets globally.
+For instance, Iran ranks low in terms of GDP per capita but has the 5th most affordable internet connection globally.

 In comparison, Denmark has a high GDP per capita and ranks at the higher tier in internet affordability (7th place).
 Such findings suggest a potential for improving internet affordability with limited resources and more focused region-specific planning.